Data-Driven Incremental GAS Certificate of Nonlinear Homogeneous Networks: A Scenario Approach with Noisy Data: Introduction

-While these studies offer significant insights, they do not consider the verification or design of the $\delta$-ISS controllers for systems with unknown dynamics.
-In addition, we introduce an innovative data-driven, \emph{divide and conquer strategy} for \emph{$\delta$-ISS} analysis in large-scale interconnected systems with unknown models, marking the first of its kind.
-Unlike previous approaches, which focus solely on stability analysis over monolithic systems, our method addresses the limitations of sample complexity associated with high-dimensional systems.
-Specifically, the number of required data samples in scenario approach for stability certification exponentially increases with the state space dimension in existing methods.
-However, our compositional approach significantly mitigates this sample complexity by reducing it to the level of subsystems, resulting in a \emph{linear growth} in the required data as the number of subsystems increases.
-Moreover, while stability guarantees in prior works such as \citep{kenanian2019data, rubbens2021data, boffi2020learning} are provided with a probabilistic level of confidence, our proposed approach offers a guaranteed confidence level of 1.
+{While such studies offer promising insights, most existing approaches either provide \emph{local} guarantees only over compact sets or focus on monolithic systems, which limits their scalability to high-dimensional interconnected networks.
+To address these key limitations, we introduce an innovative data-driven, \emph{divide-and-conquer} strategy for {$\delta$-ISS} analysis in large-scale interconnected systems with {unknown} models and \emph{noisy measurements}, offering, to the best of our knowledge, the first such approach in this setting.
+Unlike previous approaches, which focus primarily on stability analysis or controller synthesis for monolithic systems, our method addresses the limitations of sample complexity associated with high-dimensional systems.
+Specifically, the number of required data samples in scenario-based stability certification exponentially increases with the state-space dimension in existing methods.
+However, our compositional approach significantly mitigates this sample complexity by reducing it to the level of subsystems, resulting in a \emph{manageable growth} in the required data as the number of subsystems increases.
+Moreover, while guarantees in prior works such as those in \citep{kenanian2019data,rubbens2021data,boffi2020learning,basu2025scalable,basu2026neural} are probabilistic and/or local, our proposed approach offers a correctness guarantee with confidence level~$1$ (when the Lipschitz constant of the dynamics is given) and, under the degree-one homogeneity assumption, yields \emph{global} stability guarantees by lifting results from the unit sphere to the entire Euclidean space.}